 Then take the body of the fireplace and set it into your framed out hole.
 It comes with hardware and then you just screw it right into the wall.
 Then put the glass panel back over it and screw that back on.
 Easy peasy.

-Basically we were able to put ALL THE CORDS in that little hole we made in the middle of the shiplap to hide everything.
+Basically we were able to put ALL THE CORDS in that hole we made in the middle to hide everything.

 And once the TV was up – it was time to decorate!

-I’m sooo happy this is finally done and our whole master suite is complete!
+I’m sooo happy this simple and modern mantle makeover is finally done and our whole master suite is complete!
 We really have everything we need except a kitchen ha.
-I know I’ll be spending lots of time up here once baby #2 comes and can’t wait to get that fireplace going once fall comes.
+I can’t wait to get that fireplace going once fall comes.